cypress-io/cypress/docs/source/guides/core-concepts/taking-screenshots-and-recording-videos.md

 Additionally, Cypress will automatically capture screenshots when a failure happens but only during a headless run.

-This behavior can be turned off by setting [`screenshotOnHeadlessFailure`](https://on.cypress.io/configuration#section-screenshots) to `false`.
+This behavior can be turned off by setting {% url `screenshotOnHeadlessFailure` configuration#Screenshots %} to `false`.

-Screenshots are stored in the [`screenshotsFolder`](https://on.cypress.io/configuration#section-screenshots) which is set to `cypress/screenshots` by default.
+Screenshots are stored in the {% url `screenshotsFolder` configuration#Screenshots %} which is set to `cypress/screenshots` by default.

 By default, Cypress clears any existing screenshots before a headless run.
-If don't want to clear your screenshots folder before a headless run, you can set [`trashAssetsBeforeHeadlessRun`](https://on.cypress.io/configuration#section-screenshots) to `false`.
+If don't want to clear your screenshots folder before a headless run, you can set {% url `trashAssetsBeforeHeadlessRun` configuration#Screenshots %} to `false`.

 # Videos

 Cypress also records videos when running headlessly.

-This behavior can be turned off by setting [`videoRecording`](https://on.cypress.io/configuration#section-videos) to `false`.
+This behavior can be turned off by setting {% url `videoRecording` configuration#Videos %} to `false`.

-Videos are stored in the [`videosFolder`](https://on.cypress.io/configuration#section-videos) which is set to `cypress/videos` by default.
+Videos are stored in the {% url `videosFolder` configuration#Videos %} which is set to `cypress/videos` by default.

 After a headless run completes, Cypress will automatically compress the video to save on file size.
-By default it compresses to a `32 CRF` but this is configurable with the [`videoCompression`](https://on.cypress.io/configuration#section-videos) property.
+By default it compresses to a `32 CRF` but this is configurable with the {% url `videoCompression` configuration#Videos %} property.

 By default, Cypress clears any existing videos before a headless run.
-If don't want to clear your videos folder before a headless run, you can set [`trashAssetsBeforeHeadlessRun`](https://on.cypress.io/configuration#section-videos) to `false`.
+If don't want to clear your videos folder before a headless run, you can set {% url `trashAssetsBeforeHeadlessRun` configuration#Videos %} to `false`.

 # Now What?